 Various exams to become a lawyer

-There are various exams which are conducted to grant admissions to law schools like CLAT (Common Law Admission Test), SET (Symbiosis Entrance Test), LSAT (Law School Admission Test), etc. All the students who have or are graduating after the 2009-10 academic year have to compulsorily clear the exam of the bar council in order to practice in India.
+There are various exams that are conducted to grant admissions to law schools like CLAT (Common Law Admission Test), SET (Symbiosis Entrance Test), LSAT (Law School Admission Test), etc. All the students who have or are graduating after the 2009-10 academic year have to compulsorily clear the exam of the bar council in order to practice in India.

 Difference between lawyer and advocate